Sunday, 1 September 2019

 Wednesday, 22 March 2017

-in Leongatha, then there's definitely something in the milk.
+If there's nothing in the water in Leongatha, then there's definitely something in the milk.

 The small dairy town, 135 kilometres south-east of Melbourne, has the honour of producing both captains in the Essendon-Hawthorn opening-round showdown at the MCG in Dyson Heppell and Jarryd Roughead.